EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata_timeslices.rst

    represents the third level of the timeslice.

 UtilizationFactor
    represents the maximum actual output of the technology in a timeslice, divided by the theoretical maximum output if the technology were operating at full capacity for the whole timeslice.
-Should be between 0 and 1.
+Must be between 0 and 1.
 This overwrites the UtilizationFactor in the technodata file.

 MinimumServiceFactor
    represents the minimum service that a technology can output.
 For instance, the minimum amount of electricity that can be output from a nuclear power plant at a particular timeslice.